WICG/transfer-size/README.md

 There will be a cap on the number of `transferexceeded` events that will be fired per top-level pageload in order to help [preserve privacy](#Privacy-&-Security).

+## Headers and IFrame Attribute Conflict Resolution
+If both headers a transfersize attribute apply to a frame, the policies are merged such that the most restrictive policy wins.

 ## Response
 It is up to the event handler to determine what to do about the frame exceeding its set size.
 Examples include: